bypameladaniel/SOEN341/README.md

 - **Database** : SQLite

 ## Features
-Three core features will be implemented in this web app.
+Three core features (and an additional feature) will be implemented in this web app.

 #### 1. Group Messaging System
 The first of these features will be a group messaging system in specific channels so that users can discuss whatever it is they which to get help on or talk about in a channel specific to that subject.